carbynestack/klyshko/README.md

 The MAC key shares for prime and binary fields are made available as files `mac_key_share_p` and `mac_key_share_2` in folder `/etc/kii/secret-params`.

+## Development

+The `deploy.sh` scripts in the `hack` folders (top-level and within modules) can be used to (re-)deploy Klyshko to a 2-party Carbyne Stack VC setup as described in the [tutorials](https://carbynestack.io/getting-started) on the Carbyne Stack website.

 ## License